 - Remove all the containers, work tables and plant pots from your greenhouse and use a vacuum cleaner to remove all the debris.

 - If some of the plants are tender, put them inside or in a shed.
 If you think the cleaning process isn't going to take too long, you can wrap your plants in a fleece and place them outside.

 - If your greenhouse includes planting beds, you will need to weed them thoroughly.

-In your greenhouse or potting shed, pests represent a destructive force against plants and vegetables.
+In your greenhouse, pests represent a destructive force against plants and vegetables.
 Thoroughly cleaning both offers the best foundations for pest control, however you will also need to consider the following;